ResearchComputing/Documentation/Interactive-Jobs.md

 [![Running GUI applications through interactive jobs video](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Interactive-Jobs/Gui-Applications-Video.jpg)](https://www.youtube.com/watch?v=vSYNKlEKg3Y)

 ## General Interactive Jobs
-To run an interactive job load the slurm module in our environment with:
+To run an interactive job load the Slurm module in our environment with:

 ```bash
 module load slurm/summit
 ```

 and request an interactive session by utilizing the `sinteractive` command.
-The `sinteractive` command can take any number of flags that could be used with the `sbatch` command when submitted to slurm but the primary flags we will use are the `qos` flag and the `time` flag.
+The `sinteractive` command can take any number of flags that could be used with the `sbatch` command when submitted to Slurm but the primary flags we will use are the `qos` flag and the `time` flag.
 These flags will specify quality of service and amount of time the job will run for, respectively.
 The command we run is:

 ```bash
 sinteractive --qos=debug --time=00:10:00
 ```

-This will load an interactive session that will run on one core of one node on the debug quality of service for 10 minutes.
+This will load an interactive session that will run on one core of one node on the debug quality of service for ten minutes.
 From here you can run any interactive terminal application you may need.
 For example, if you simply type `python` you will open up a Python terminal window but will be running on the compute nodes (rather than the login nodes, which is forbidden).
 You can also execute scripts safely in this mode.
 If you want to run an application (such as Matlab Desktop) in an interactive job, please read below.

 ## Interactive GUI Applications

-To run an interactive General User Interface application, we must enable X11 forwarding on our personal computer.
+To run an interactive GUI application, we must first enable X11 forwarding on our personal computer.
-Once you've enabled X11 forwarding you will be able to run GUI applications through interactive jobs.

 ### Windows